-In 2023, we intend to target customers in a variety of markets (e.g., Japan, Taiwan, Thailand, Jordan, South Africa and the United States), such as individual investors, government supported or funded companies and other types of international customers.
-During the year ended December 31, 2022 and 2021, the net sales were approximately \$16.3 million and approximately \$9.9 million, respectively.
+In 2023, we targeted customers in a variety of markets (e.g., Japan, Taiwan, Thailand, Jordan, South Africa and the United States), such as individual investors, government supported or funded companies and other types of international customers.
+During the year ended December 31, 2023 and 2022, the net sales were approximately \$23.9 million and approximately \$141 million, respectively.